-In just under a month’s time – on 27th September – Headteachers will again march on Westminster in protest over the school funding shortfall.
+In just over a month’s time – on 27th September – Headteachers will again march on Westminster in protest over the school funding shortfall.
 As many as 5,000 school leaders are expected to take part in the event which is being organised by the Worth Less? campaign and is backed by the NAHT headteachers’ union.

 The FundStar team give our backing to all those involved and, as our Founder David Evans MBE has said:

 “Every school we speak to reports a unique experience of the effects of funding pressures, but what unites headteachers, teachers, governors, trustees and parents are concerns about immediate and long-term damage caused to children’s education.
 Initiatives to press for more government funding should not stop but it is time for schools to take a more focused approach to raising funds for particular projects they wish to generate funding for that will help them deliver more opportunities for pupils.”

 It is true that schools cannot wait until 2022 – the period of the spending review being discussed – for more money, and there is undoubtedly sympathy with those marching because “it’s the only thing left we can do”.
 At the same time, whilst the pressure on government should continue, schools must consider every route to pay for both the ‘bare essentials’ and the added-value opportunities which will help children to thrive in their education.
 For many, that means inviting parents to contribute to the cause.